 Getting to Taroko National Park form Taipei is easy.
 Jump on an express train from Taipei to Hualien.
 A one-way trip takes about 3 hours and costs 450 NTD (15 USD).
-From the station in Hualien either take the tourist bus or try one of the other options explained in my guide to Taroko National Park.
+From Hualien Station take the tourist bus or try one of the other options explained in my guide to Taroko National Park.

 Days 6 to 8: Head South to the Beaches in Kenting

-The next stop in my Taiwan travel itinerary is to shoot down the south coast to Kenting on the southern tip of Taiwan.
+The next leg in this 10 day Taiwan travel itinerary, is to shoot down to Kenting on the southern tip of the island.

-After spending a week in Taipei and the mountains of Taroko National Park it would seem that Taiwan is a fairly cold country.
-This is until you head to the beaches.
+After a week in Taipei and Taroko National Park, it is nice to have a warm climate change down by the beach.
 Kenting feels like an endless summer with bright sunny days.
 The weather here is a good 10 degrees warmer than Taipei, an impressive difference for such a small country.

 Put the jackets and hiking boots to the side and pull on a wetsuit.
 While the water is still fairly cold here, Kenting is the most popular spot for the Taiwanese to surf.

 One of the best ways to see the southern end of Taiwan is by renting a motorbike for a day or two.
 Ride out of the town along the coastal rods to discover beautiful beaches, coral coastlines and sweeping views of the ocean from the winding mountain roads.

 Motorbikes can easily be rented on the main strip in Kenting by showing a driver’s license from your home country and putting a passport down as a deposit.

 Days 9 and 10: Tainan the Ancient Capital

 The city of Tainan is the last stop in this quick Taiwan travel itinerary.
 Tainan is located halfway up the east coast of Taiwan and is actually regarded as the birthplace of Taiwan.